Opal Gemstone Identification

 4. Look for pricing

 Real opal stones are a little bit more costly.
 If you are getting this at an extremely lower price than usual, you need to doubt the fakeness of the stone.
-However, you should also consider checking the quality.

 6. Magnification

 Crystalline inclusions (needles), Flow structures, Cloud-like inclusions, and Dendritic inclusions.
+The last and final identification of the opal stone is based on magnification test.

 Share: